 Some of the secrets to successful investing are:

-- Invest regularly using the right assets and starting as early as possible in order to maximize compound interest.
+- Invest regularly using the right assets and starting as early as possible to maximize compound interest.

 - Cut your investment fees